rohitraj896/Javascript-problem-solving/README.md

 console.log(a); // 20
 console.log(b); // 10

-2. swap 2 numbers with using 3rd variable
+2.swap 2 numbers with using 3rd variable

 let a = 10;
 let b = 20;